section-engineering-education/engineering-education/content/articles/dockerized-prisma-postgres-api/index.md

 Your database will have some attributes that you initially created.
 Still, you will always add additional columns or attributes in your database schema models in the future or in the long run.
 Any change will create a new migration.
 This way, you can always roll back to the stable migration whenever the current migration is not working as expected.

-- Prisma client
+#### Prisma client

 Provide a way to write/type-safe query builder.
 Prisma abstracts you from writing SQL queries.
-It provides Prisma client to set up and write your database, data modeling, data validation, describing the relationships between different data fields, etc.
+It allows Prisma client to set up and write your database, modelling data validation, describing the relationships between different data fields, etc.

 Prisma client provide very simple and intuitive steps to set up all this without writing a single SQL query.
 Prisma client then enables you to generate SQL queries and connect to the database of your choice.

 Prisma client also generates and provides functions or methods depending on the database model you want to create.
 You can then use those functions to create a stateful connection to a database.
 That will then be used to create, delete, update, or do an operation related to the database.

-- Prisma studio
+#### Prisma studio

 This is a modern database GUI for interacting with your data.
 It gives you a visual representation of how the schema represented in a `.prisma` file would look like is a real database.